kinode-dao/core_tests/README.md

 Each `test_package_paths` within can specify a series of tests to run without resetting the state between them.

 So in the example given above, the following will occur:
-1. Reset state & launch two fake nodes: `first.uq` and `second.uq`.
+1. Reset state & launch two fake nodes: `first.os` and `second.os`.
-2. Load `chat` into the "master" node: the first of the nodes specified, here, `first.uq`.
+2. Load `chat` into the "master" node: the first of the nodes specified, here, `first.os`.
 3. Run `sqlite_test`, `key_value_test`, and `chat_test` without resetting state.
 3. Reset state & launch node.
 4. Run `key_value_test`.